ludolfpretorius/merch/README.md

 # Features to add
 - Grab the alt text for images
+- Add condition of merch (new or used)
 - Filters
 - Currency API to convert Amazon prices
 - Featured images for products